-Using Centreon ISO el7¶
+Using Centreon el7 ISO¶

-Step 2: Choice of language¶
+Step 2: Choosing a language¶

-Step 3: Component selection¶
+Step 3: Selecting components¶

 Click on the Installation Type menu:

-It is possible to choose different options:
+You can choose different options:

-- Central with database: Install Centreon (web interface and database), monitoring engine and broker
+- Central with database: Install Centreon (web interface and database), monitoring engine and broker.

-- Central without database: Install Centreon (web interface only), monitoring engine and broker
+- Central without database: Install Centreon (web interface only), monitoring engine and broker.

-- Poller: Install poller (monitoring engine and broker only)
+- Poller: Install poller (monitoring engine and broker only).

-- Database: Install database server (use with Central server without database option)
+- Database: Install database server (use with Central server without database option).

 Step 4: System configuration¶

-Partitioning of disk¶
+Partitioning the disk¶

-Click on Installation Destination menu:
+Click on the Installation Destination menu:

-Click Network & Hostname menu:
+Click on the Network & Hostname menu:

-Click Date & Time menu:
+Click on the Date & Time menu:

-Select timezone then click on configuration button:
+Select timezone, then click on the configuration button:

-Once configuration is over click Begin Installation:
+Once configuration is complete, click on Begin Installation:

-Click Root Password:
+Click on Root Password:

-When the installation is finished, click Reboot:
+When the installation is complete, click on Reboot:

-Update system packages¶
+Updating the system packages¶